Military Report on the Sinai Peninsula

 - Subscribers' full cloth, with gilt top edge and dust jacket (no longer available)

 - Library full-cloth, similar to the subscribers' cloth but with a stained top edge, issued without dust jacket.

 The quarter-goatskin and full-goatskin bindings contain 16 pages of facsimiles, including the working draft of an apparently unpublished essay on Lawrence by Henry Williamson not printed elsewhere in the book

 238 pages + 16 pages of facsimiles.
-Tall octavo, trimmed page size 282x176mm.
+Trimmed page size 282x176mm.
 Typeset in Garamond by Castle Hill Press.
 Printed by The Burlington Press on 100 g.s.m.
 Supreme Bookwove, a high-quality acid-free paper.

-45 copies, numbered 56-100, of a total edition of 475 copies, contain a 16-page section of facsimiles not in the standard edition and are bound by The Fine Bindery in quarter brown goatskin with cloth sides; top edge gilt, hand-marbled end-papers by Ann Muir.
+45 copies, numbered 56-100, contain a 16-page section of facsimiles not in the standard edition, in quarter brown goatskin with cloth sides; top edge gilt, hand-marbled end-papers.
 Issued in a card slipcase.

 238 pages + 16 pages of facsimiles.
 Tall octavo, trimmed page size 282x176mm.
 Typeset in Garamond by Castle Hill Press.
 Printed by The Burlington Press on 100g.s.m.
 Supreme Bookwove, a high-quality acid-free paper.

-40 copies, numbered 16-55, of a total edition of 475 copies, contain a 16-page section of facsimiles not in the standard edition and are bound by The Fine Bindery in full brown goatskin.
-Hand-marbled end-papers by Ann Muir, all edges gilt, head and tail bands.
+40 copies, numbered 16-55, of a total edition of 475 copies, contain a 16-page section of facsimiles not in the standard edition and are bound in full brown goatskin.
+Hand-marbled end-papers, all edges gilt, head and tail bands.
 Issued in a rigid slipcase.